quintonn/QBic/README.md

    This might be happen if the **AppPool** is **DefaultAppPool** and the **Identity** is **NetworkService** and the project is created inside the **C:\Users\XXXX\source\repos** folder which are the defaults for Visual Studio and IIS.

    The easiest fix for this is to create or move the project into a different location (e.g. c:\MyProjects\).
    Another solution might be to change the **Identity** of the appPool, or give it access to the source\repos folder.
+1. On Raspberry pi, and possibly other linux distributions, the SQLite binaries need to be compiled and some of the output copied into the root folder to be able to use SQLite.
+   The exact folder to copy the files into will depend on where the **dotnet run** command is executed from.
+   Instructions for doing this can be found here: http://blog.wezeku.com/2016/10/09/using-system-data-sqlite-under-linux-and-mono/

 ### Unable to delete SQLite dll
 When using SQLite (instead of MS-SQL) you might see an error when building your applicatio that the SQLite dll could not be removed.